 The successful CAP candidate will earn the distinction of being among the few who have demonstrated their exceptional knowledge in this demanding and rewarding field.
 Organizations will benefit from having a staff that is fully educated and certified to the same level as the auditors and inspectors that will be evaluating them.
 Along with proper management support, this highly trained and certified staff member will be able to improve the security posture of any organization.

-Employees with the CAP credential distinguish themselves as certified professionals in this elite field opening job opportunities.
-Organizations win by improving their security posture with “risk based - cost effective” security maintained by highly trained personnel.
+Employees with the CAP credential distinguish themselves as certified professionals in this elite field creating job opportunities.
+Organizations win by improving their security posture with risk-based, cost-effective security maintained by highly trained personnel.

 1. Risk Management Framework (RMF)

 Security authorization includes a tiered risk management approach to evaluate both strategic and tactical risk across the enterprise.
 The authorization process incorporates the application of a Risk Management Framework (RMF), a review of the organizational structure, and the business process/mission as the foundation for the implementation and assessment of specified security controls.
 This authorization management process identifies vulnerabilities and security controls and determines residual risks.
 The residual risks are evaluated and deemed either acceptable or unacceptable.
 More controls must be implemented to reduce unacceptable risk.
 The system may be deployed only when the residual risks are acceptable to the enterprise and a satisfactory security plan is complete.

 2. Categorization of Information Systems

 Categorization of the information system is based on an impact analysis.
 It is performed to determine the types of information included within the security authorization boundary, the security requirements for the information types, and the potential impact on the organization resulting from a security compromise.
 The result of the categorization is used as the basis for developing the security plan, selecting security controls, and determining the risk inherent in operating the system.